Florinda (TV series)

-Florinda is an ABS-CBN weekly television series format adapted from the movie of the same title originally starred by Susan Roces in 1973. which was aired from September 7 to October 2, 2009, replacing The Wedding and was replaced by Pinoy Big Brother: Double Up.
-This is the third and final installment of Sineserye Presents: The Susan Roces Cinema Collection.
+Florinda is a 2009 Philippine television drama horror series broadcast by ABS-CBN.
+Based on a 1973 Philippine film of the same title, the series is the third and final installment of Sineserye Presents: The Susan Roces Cinema Collection.
+Directed by Rahyan Carlos, it stars Maricel Soriano.
+It aired on the network's Primetime Bida line up and worldwide on TFC from September 7 to October 2, 2009, replacing The Wedding and was replaced by Pinoy Big Brother: Double Up.

 This series is currently streaming on Jeepney TV YouTube Channel every 7:00 pm, replacing Lorenzo's Time.

 Overview

 Film

 Florinda is a 1973 suspense thriller.
 It was serialized in Tagalog Klasiks and was written by Rico Bello-Omagap and the movie was directed by Armando Herrera.
 The film starred Susan Roces in the title role, Florinda.
 The ensemble cast also includes Dante Rivero, Rosemarie Gil, Ramil Rodriguez, and the late Jay Ilagan.
 The Film revolves on an avenging love between the titular character, Florinda and the man she truly loves - Rodrigo (in the remake renamed as Ramil) but one day before their wedding, an unlikely disappearance begins with Rodrigo which causes Florinda to panic but one night she will finally find out all the dark secrets locked within their new home.
 Strange things start to happen and she is being haunted by strange and disturbing dreams, including a ghostly corpse of a man.
 She soon realizes that there is something evil lurking beneath the old house.